-The children had their first meeting with Robert Thairu, Director of Estates Elite Recycling on Wednesday 7th November 2018.
-Robert has been working with us for the past year.
-We will continue working together to help the school become more environmentally friendly and to get the community more involved with all the projects planned.
+The Eco Council are continue to work together to help the school become more environmentally friendly and to get the community more involved with all the projects planned.

 The Eco Club continue to have an impact on decisions within the school, including introducing new recycling schemes and raising money for significant environmental charities.